 This may slow down your debt reduction, just a bit, but having a cash-reserve will prevent the use of credit cards for minor unexpected expenses.
-For me, even when I was getting out of debt, I always kept between $1000 to $2000 in my super-convenient Orange Savings Account from ING DIRECT.
-Enjoy no fees, no minimums, and 24/7 mobile access.
+For me, even when I was getting out of debt, I always kept between $1000 to $2000 in my super-convenient online savings account.

 Make extra, principal-only payment to the first creditor on list.

 Continue to make minimum payments and extra, principal-only payments – until the first debt is entirely eliminated – and a creditor can be removed from the list.

 Seriously.
 Call a friend.
 Shoot me a tweet @NCN.
 Do something.
 It’s an awesome feeling to let someone know that you have eliminated an entire debt.

 Get back to work.